-Even though Colombia is considered a “third-world” country by many metrics, that’s far from the truth with regards to Internet and infrastructure in major cities like Bogota and Medellin.
+Even though Colombia is considered a “third-world” country, that’s not the case regarding the Internet and infrastructure in major cities like Bogota and Medellin.

-The amenities and Internet speeds in Bogota and Medellin are certainly some of the best in Latin America.
-Comparative to Mexico City and Guadalajara.
+The amenities and Internet speeds in Bogota and Medellin are some of the best in Latin America, even compared to Mexico City and Guadalajara.

-Hell, there’s even six WeWork locations in Bogota at the moment.
+Hell, there are even six WeWork locations in Bogota at the moment.

 You’ll find various coworking spaces, cafes, and the like in the nicer neighborhoods of Colombian cities.
 I was pleasantly surprised – especially after living in places like Peru and the Dominican Republic, where Internet speeds can be straight ass.

-While Colombian food is more than palatable, this certainly isn’t Mexico or Peru when talking cuisine.
+While Colombian food is more than palatable, this certainly isn’t Mexico or Peru in terms of cuisine.

 It’s filling and makes for the perfect post-workout lunch while in Colombia.
 No need for a fookin’ protein shake, mate!

-Because Colombia is a massive country filled with mountainous regions, beach towns, and everything in between.
+Because Colombia is a massive country filled with mountains, beaches, and everything in between.